manifold-systems/manifold/manifold-core-parent/manifold/README.md

 See [Setup]() for examples of using Manifold statically.

->Note, the static compilation model is the recommended configuration for Manifold.
+>Note, the static configuration is the recommended configuration for Manifold.
 Using it results in smaller, faster,
 >more versatile projects.

 ### Dynamic Configuration